bandonga/bandonga.github.io/collections/_kubernetes/0-intro.md

 A **microservice** is an app build from multiples small specialized parts (services) that communicate and form a meaningful app.
 Each microservice can have it's release and scale independently.

+Kubernetes abstracts
-The CRI (Container Runtime Interface) is a layer that standardizes the 3rd party containers runtimes, allowing different secure classes, such as gVisor or kata.
+* The container runtime, using the CRI (Container Runtime Interface), a layer that standardizes the 3rd party containers runtimes, also allowing different secure classes, such as gVisor or kata.

-kubernetes abstracts the differences between clouds, allowing to balance workload across multiple different public or private cloud infrastructure.
+* The differences between clouds, allowing to balance workload across multiple different public or private cloud infrastructure.

 The Kubernetes cluster has nodes and a master (aka heads, control plane), that exposes an API, scheduler to assign work, persistent store to record state, perform monitoring, respond to events, implement changes, with auto scaling and rolling updates.